-Many of us know or have heard, of someone that’s been born with a genetic condition.
-A baby’s diagnosis of a genetic condition can come as a big shock, largely because 90% of babies born with a genetic condition do not have a family history of it.
+Many of us know or have heard of someone born with a genetic condition.
+A baby's diagnosis of a genetic condition can come as a big shock, mainly because 90% of babies born with a genetic condition do not have a family history.

-You may be surprised to hear that around 7 out of every 10 people that have screening with Eugene learn they’re a carrier of at least one genetic condition.
-This means these people have a change in their DNA that increased the chance of having a child born with an inherited condition.
-At first, hearing this information can sound troublesome, but rest assured this result is no cause for concern!
-Carriers are healthy and do not have, or develop, symptoms of the related condition.
+You may be surprised to hear that around 7 out of 10 people who have screening with Eugene learn they're carriers of at least one genetic condition.
+This means that those 7 people have a change in their DNA, increasing the chance of having a child born with an inherited condition.
+At first, hearing this information can sound troublesome, but rest assured; this result is no cause for concern!

-About 1 in 40 couples who have a carrier screening test learn that both members of the couple carry the same genetic condition, or the female carries a X-linked condition.
-Some common conditions that are screened as a part of the Eugene carrier screening test include:
+About 1 in 40 couples who have a carrier screening test learn that both members of the couple carry the same genetic condition or the female carries an X-linked condition.

 Cystic Fibrosis: A condition that 1 out of every 45 people carry.
 Cystic Fibrosis can cause someone to have lung damage, challenges absorbing nutrients from food, difficulty maintaining a healthy weight, and changes in the amount of salt lost through the body.

 Thalassaemia: A condition that 1 in every 25 people carry.
+Symptoms of thalassaemia include a shortage of red blood cells, pale skin, weakness, and fatigue.
 Thalassaemia affects how red blood cells are made.
-Symptoms of thalassaemia include a shortage of red blood cells, pale skin, weakness, and fatigue.
-More serious forms of the condition can also affect the function of the liver, heart, spleen, and bones.
+More severe forms of the condition can also affect the function of the liver, heart, spleen, and bones.

-All conditions on the Eugene carrier screening test are serious conditions that can impact a child’s life expectancy or development.
+All conditions on Eugene's carrier screening test are serious conditions that can impact a child's life expectancy or development.